 The Cisco Wireless Control System allows very effective management of wireless networks supporting high-performance applications and mission-critical solutions.
-Effective management of these networks helps to simplify college network operation and improve the productivity of administrators, staff, and faculty.
-The comprehensive Cisco WCS platform scales to meet the needs of small, midsize, and large-scale WLANs across local and remote campuses.
-Cisco WCS gives college network administrators immediate access to the tools they need when they need them, wherever they may be located within the community college.
+Effective management of these networks helps to simplify network operation and improve the productivity of employees, administrators, guests and site visitors.
+The comprehensive Cisco WCS platform scales to meet the needs of small, midsize, and large-scale WLANs across local and remote sites.
+Cisco WCS gives network administrators immediate access to the tools they need when they need them, wherever they may be located within the enterprise.

-Operational costs are significantly reduced through a simplified and intuitive GUI, with built-in tools delivering improved efficiency and helping to reduce training costs, even as the campus network grows incrementally larger.
+Operational costs are significantly reduced through a simplified and intuitive GUI, with built-in tools delivering improved efficiency and helping to reduce training costs, even as the site network grows incrementally larger.
 Cisco WCS lowers operational costs by addressing the whole range of mobility management requirements (radio frequency, access points, controllers, mobility services, and so on) using a single unified management platform deployed in a centralized location, and with minimal impact on staffing requirements.